 Mallya's Force India to launch F1 car at Silverstone

 Force India will be one of the first teams to show off their 2017 Formula One car after announcing a Feb.
 22 launch at their Silverstone home base.
-Britain Formula One - F1 - British Grand Prix 2016 - Silverstone, England - 8/7/16 Force India team principal Vijay Mallya during the press conference Action Images via Reuters / Matthew Childs Livepic LONDON: Force India will be one of the first teams to show off their 2017 Formula One car after announcing a Feb.
-22 launch at their Silverstone home base.
+The Mercedes-powered team, who have a changed driver lineup with 20-year-old Frenchman Esteban Ocon joining Mexican Sergio Perez in place of Germany's Nico Hulkenberg, finished a best ever fourth overall last year.

 Add your comments below